NullixAT/framelix-tests/README.md

 Go into `Framelix` submodule folder and run `git checkout main && git submodule update --remote --merge`.

 Now you can work in the submodule.
-Notice that some git interfaces not provide support for submodules

 * Update source:  `git pull && git submodule update --remote`.
 This will update the submodule as well.